 While it’s true that certain acupressure points are thought to influence contractions, a certified prenatal therapist is extensively trained on which areas to avoid.
 The goal of your massage is to promote relaxation and relieve discomfort, not to stimulate labor.
 In fact, reducing stress through massage can contribute to a healthier, more comfortable final trimester.

-Concerns About Deep Tissue Pressure
+Myth: Deep Tissue Pressure Is Always Off-Limits

 You might think that any kind of deep pressure is off-limits during pregnancy, but that’s not entirely true.
 While a traditional, intense deep tissue massage isn’t recommended, a skilled therapist can safely use firm, targeted pressure to relieve severe muscle tension.
 Many pregnant women experience significant pain in their hips, lower back, and shoulders, and gentle Swedish techniques may not be enough.